 Use Credit Cards & Loyalty Programs Strategically

-I signed up for the Chase Sapphire Reserve credit card at the end of last year when I decided to make travel on a budget a priority and it has already paid off big for me in less than 12 months!
+I signed up for the Chase Sapphire Reserve credit card when I decided to see the world without spending a lot of money and it paid off big for me in less than 12 months!
 I use it for both everyday expenses and travel planning then pay the balance and reap the points benefits.
-Between that practice and the bonus welcome points I received, I’ve booked two round trip flights (San Juan, Puerto Rico and Atlanta, Georgia) and covered a couple of hotel stays with points.
-This credit card has a $450 annual fee, which isn’t cheap, however, here are a few of the card benefits I take full advantage of in order to offset that:

 - Marriott Bonvoy